oatlog/oatlog/doc/report/main.typ

   indexes where permutations span both keys and values, such as $a->b,c$ still must also contain the tuple $b->a,c$.

-Finally, we would like to suggest three larger ideas with the potential to more fundamentally affect e-graph engine performance -- magic sets, accelerating associativity and sort-merge joins.
+Finally, we would like to suggest two larger ideas with the potential to more fundamentally affect e-graph engine performance: accelerating associativity and sort-merge joins.

-#TODO[isn't adding both the lhs and rhs of an expression basically equivalent to doing magic sets?]

-Magic sets, also called demand-driven evaluation, is a technique that allows bottom-up Datalog engines to achieve a similar performance profile to top-down evaluation common in Prolog engines.
-Effectively, we supplement every relation $"Foo"$ with another relation $"MagicFoo"$, where the presence of the latter indices a demand to derive the former.
-Every inference rule $"Premise" => "Action"$ is replaced with a guarded forwards rule $"Premise" and "MagicAction" => "Action"$ as well as a backwards rule $"MagicAction" => "MagicPremise"$.
-These somewhat correspond to walking up and down in a recursive search tree.
-Implementing demand-driven evaluation for e-graphs in a similar manner is nontrivial given `union` actions, but could possibly be useful in some equality saturation use-cases.

 Associativity, $(a+b)+c=a+(b+c)$ and similarly for multiplication, is a large contributor to the exponential growth of saturated e-graphs as a function of the size of the initial expression.
 This